lonnen/hrafnsmal/README.md

 hrafnsmal
 ---------

-generate a mess of raven-js errors
+generate a raven-js error in the command line